 DOH-BAY ENCOURAGES PROPER FOOD SAFETY THIS HOLIDAY SEASON

-Panama City, Fla. — It’s holiday cooking season and time to plan your meals.
+Panama City, Fla. — The holiday cooking season is here and it’s time to plan your meals.
 Whether you’re cooking plans include mastering family recipes or tackling new ones, the Florida Department of Health in Bay County reminds you to keep your food safety skills sharp this season.

-“As we get ready to celebrate the holiday season with friends and family please remember to take precautions to ensure that the foods you are serving and eating are handled properly,” said Sandon S. Speedling, MHS, CPM, CPH, Administrator and Health Officer, Florida Department of Health in Bay County.
+“Holiday gatherings should be joyous occasions for family and friends to gather.
+If you are preparing meals for your family and friends please remember to take precautions to ensure that the foods you are serving and eating are handled properly,” said Sandon S. Speedling, MHS, CPM, CPH, Administrator and Health Officer, Florida Department of Health in Bay County.

 Most illnesses that occur after eating are caused by bacteria that have found their way into a meal.
 According to the U.S. Food and Drug Administration (USDA), bacteria can double within 20 to 30 minutes—that means one bacteria turns into two, then two become four, leading eventually to millions of cells in a few hours.
 There are lot of opportunities for bacteria to grow and multiply in a kitchen that’s less than safe: unclean surfaces and hands, undercooked food and spoiled food are the big culprits.

 It takes a little extra time to cook safely and it’s worth the effort.
 Foodborne illness, or food poisoning, causes nausea, vomiting, stomach cramps and diarrhea—symptoms can be mild or very serious.
 The Centers for Disease Control and Prevention estimates that 48 million people get sick every year from foodborne illness: on average, 128,000 are hospitalized and 3,000 die.

 Keep your holidays merry and bright!
 The Department recommends the following to reduce your chances of foodborne illness.